ocplatest/MCW-Machine-Learning/Whiteboard design session/WDS student guide - Machine Learning .md

 ## Abstract and learning objectives

 In this whiteboard design session, you will work with a group to design and implement a solution that combines Azure Databricks with Azure Machine Learning to build, train and deploy the machine learning and deep learning models.
 You will learn how to use automated machine learning, model lifecycle management from training to deployment, in batch and real-time inferencing scenarios, and construct deep learning models for Natural Language Processing (NLP) in text classification and forecasting against time-series data.
+You will also learn how to use MLflow for managing experiments run directly on the Azure Databricks cluster and how MLflow can seamlessly log metrics and training artifacts in your Azure Machine Learning workspace.
 Finally, you’ll learn to compare data with PyTorch and Keras for deep learning.

 At the end of this workshop, you will have a deeper understanding of the capabilities and implementation solutions when leveraging Azure Machine Learning and Azure Databricks.